jrandallw/JesseWintonCo/about.markdown

 position: 2
 is_nav_page: true
 is_split: true
-page_heading: I’m a one-man agency.
+page_heading: Let's work together.
 bio_image: "/uploads/bio-image.jpg"
 layout: about
 ---

-I'm a self-taught communicator with a focus in strategy, communicative design, and writing.
+I'm a self-taught communicator with a focus in photography, communicative design, and writing.
 I love working with start-ups and established companies across all sectors to help create the things that they need to build and grow.
 Pure, candid collaboration is my goal, which in turn creates an incubator for strong work, both in-house and through strategic creative partnerships.

-I provide strategy, production, design, film, and photographic services.
+I provide photography, design, writing, production, strategy, and film services.